bashergoingcrazy/advent_of_code/README.md

 - Quite easy to get into in my opinion
 - I am knee deep just topics on go coroutines and concurency are left to study
 - I can't currently apply the go coroutines or can I?
+- I love the concept of runes and not dealing with just 256 ascii characters